mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - trying this with a large amount of data was overwhelming at times.

-##### S2 On trying to create a schema - case study - e.g. participant roles and interactions
+##### S2 On trying to create a quantitive schema - case study - e.g. participant roles and interactions

 I took evolving notes on coding of roles and interactions are in an online document here.